EntTheTree/Webnovel-1/Draft 2.md

 “Gale, something is wrong with her\!”

-“Mom, it’s scary…”
+“Mom, please don't throw me out again…”

 “Esther\!”
 Something shook my body.
+“Someone go fetch the physician\!”

-“It’s scary…”
+“It’s scary outside…”

-# Chapter 19
+# Chapter 20: Aftermath

-TK flashback or temple scene. maybe talk about ghosts, the kind that latches on the mind.

 “Have you ever seen a ghost before?”
+TK

 “I don’t believe in ghosts.”

 “Why not?”
 The monk had brewed some pu-erh tea, it looked brown and smelled like fish.
-I’d rather have plain green tea over this.

-“We all have four ghosts hovering above us you know?”
+I’d rather have that bitter green tea over this.
+“We all have four ghosts hovering above us, you know?”

 “What?
 You have killed four people?”